Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 18 Juli 2025 01.44.05 UTC
+- WIB: Jumat, 18 Juli 2025 02.25.49 UTC
-- WITA: Jumat, 18 Juli 2025 02.44.05 UTC
+- WITA: Jumat, 18 Juli 2025 03.25.49 UTC
-- WIT: Jumat, 18 Juli 2025 03.44.05 UTC
+- WIT: Jumat, 18 Juli 2025 04.25.49 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: funny
+Kategori: technology